-- 13. Pennsylvania: has an option for UC financial redetermination for claimants who were determined eligible for workers' compensation under state law but were determined ineligible for UC under the normal financial computation.
-Claimants may elect to have their financial eligibility reviewed for redetermination using the alternate base period criteria provided for under the state WC Act. - 14.
-Florida: initial claims are backdated to the Sunday preceding the filing date of the claim.
+- 14. Florida: initial claims are backdated to the Sunday preceding the filing date of the claim.
 But when a claim transitions immediately into a second benefit year based on the claimant's continued report, the new benefit year begins on the day following the expiration date of the previous claim. - 15.
 Kentucky: same as FUTA; must have worked after the beginning of the first benefit year. - 16.
-Idaho: If claimant totally temporarily disabled and start date less than 3 years with end date less than 6 months from date filed, an alternate base period may be used. - 17.
+Idaho: if claimant totally temporarily disabled and start date less than 3 years with end date less than 6 months from date filed, an alternate base period may be used. - 17.
 Indiana: up to 4 quarters preceding the last day the worker was able to work. - 18.
-Tennessee: if a claimant earns 5 X his WBA, he re-qualifies for a new claim, provided he is otherwise eligible.
+Tennessee: if a claimant earns 5 x his WBA, he re-qualifies for a new claim, provided he is otherwise eligible.

-QUALIFYING REQUIREMENTS
+QUALIFYING RATES

 There is a wide range of qualifying requirements for minimum benefits among the states.
 The requirement of 11⁄2 times high-quarter wages means almost 20 weeks at the usual rate of pay for individuals who worked all 13 weeks of the high quarter, and 15 weeks for those who worked only 10 weeks of the high quarter.
 The requirement of 30 times the weekly benefit amount translates into 15 weeks of work if, as is usually the case, the weekly benefit is computed as about 1⁄2 the individual's regular weekly wage.
-However, except in the states that actually require a specified minimum number of weeks (or hours) of work, it is possible to meet the multiple-of-high-quarter, multiple-of-weekly-benefit-amount requirements and flat dollar requirements with very few actual weeks of work, even though in most cases there must be earnings in more than one base period quarter.
+However, except in the states that actually require a specified minimum number of weeks (or hours) of work, it is possible to meet the multiple-of-high-quarter, multiple-of-week-ly-benefit-amount requirements and flat dollar requirements with very few actual weeks of work, even though in most cases there must be earnings in more than one base period quarter.